Why Inpatient Treatment for Borderline Personality Disorder is Vital to Successful Treatment

 Despite advancing our knowledge of the illness over the years, treatment for people with BPD is still not optimal—although almost 20% of outpatient admissions and psychiatric hospitalizations comprise of people with BPD, only 3% of the National Institute of Mental Health’s (NIMH’s) budget is put towards understanding and treating this mental illness.

-If you live with BPD, understand that there are residential treatment programs out there that will make an active effort to understand and treat your mental health challenge.
+If you live with BPD, understand that inpatient treatment for borderline personality disorder will make a difference in the treatment of your mental health challenge.
 Whether you have been wary of seeking treatment for your own personal reasons or feel like the options in front of you haven’t provided you with the compassionate understanding that you need, there is a movement in the field of mental health sparking right now that aims to transform the way that we treat BPD and give it the attention that it deserves.

 Expanding Our Understanding